Making secure decisions

 Working together for compliance

-“We actually for a while had all 3 companies working together in one office.
+“For a while we actually had all three companies working together in one office.
 As Pratum was creating the assessments, LWBJ was documenting them, it all worked well together,” said Snow.

 “We were probably a lot better prepared than most companies our size, given that our core service is data marketing.
 We had many policies and practices already in place.
 We just needed more thorough documentation in a centralized location,” said Snow.